 Translation Strategies If possession would be a natural way to show a particular relationship between two nouns, consider using it.
-If it would be strange or hard to understand, consider these. - (1) Use an adjective to show that one noun describes the other. - (2) Use a verb to show how the two are related. - (3) If one of the nouns refers to an event, translate it as a verb.
-Examples of Translation Strategies Applied (1) Use an adjective to show that one noun describes the other.
+If it would be strange or hard to understand, consider these. - (1) Use an adjective to show that one noun describes the other. - (2) Use a verb to show how the two are related.

+3) If one of the nouns refers to an event, translate it as a verb.
+Examples of Translation Strategies Applied 1) Use an adjective to show that one noun describes the other.
 On their heads were something like crowns of gold.
-(Revelation 9:7b) "On their heads were gold crowns" (2) Use a verb to show how the two are related.

-Whoever gives you a cup of water to drink ... will not lose his reward.
-(Mark 9:41 ULT) Whoever gives you a cup that has water in it to drink ... will not lose his reward.
+(Revelation 9:7b) "On their heads were gold crowns " 2) Use a verb to show how the two are related.
+Whoever gives you a cup of water to drink will not lose his reward.
+(Mark 9:41 ULT) Whoever gives you a cup that has water in it to drink will not lose his reward.
 Wealth is worthless on the day of wrath.
-(Proverbs 11:4a ULT) Wealth is worthless on the day when God shows his wrath. or:

-Wealth is worthless on the day when God punishes people because of his wrath.
-(3) If one of the nouns refers to an event, translate it as a verb.
+(Proverbs 11:4a ULT) Wealth is worthless on the day when God shows his wrath . or: Wealth is worthless on the day when God punishes people because of his wrath .
+3) If one of the nouns refers to an event, translate it as a verb.
 (In the example below, there are two possession relationships, "punishment of Yahweh" and "your God.")
 Notice that I am not speaking to your children, who have not known or seen the punishment of Yahweh your God.
 (Deuteronomy 11:2a ULT) Notice that I am not speaking to your children who have not known or seen how Yahweh, the God whom you worship, punished the people of Egypt.
-You will only observe and see the punishment of the wicked.
-(Psalms 91:8 ULT) You will only observe and see how Yahweh punishes the wicked.
-You will receive the gift of the Holy Spirit.
-(Acts 2:38b ULT) You will receive the Holy Spirit, whom God will give to you. " Referenced in: 1 Thessalonians 1:3; 1 Thessalonians 1:6; 1 Thessalonians 2:2; 1 Thessalonians 2:9; 1 Thessalonians 2:12; 1 Thessalonians 2:15; 1 Thessalonians 2:19; 1 Thessalonians 3:2; 1 Thessalonians 4:4; 1 Thessalonians 4:5; 1 Thessalonians 4:14; 1 Thessalonians 4:16; 1 Thessalonians 5:5; 1 Thessalonians 5:8; 1 Thessalonians 5:9; 1 Thessalonians 5:23 This page answers the question: What is the predictive In order to understand this topic, it would be good to Predictive Past Description The predictive past is a figure of speech that uses the past tense to refer to things that will happen in the future.
+You will only observe and see the punishment of the wicked .
+(Psalms 91:8 ULT) You will only observe and see how Yahweh punishes the wicked .
+You will receive the gift of the Holy Spirit .
+(Acts 2:38b ULT) You will receive the Holy Spirit, whom God will give to you.
+Thessalonians 4:14; 1 Thessalonians 4:16; 1 Thessalonians 5:5; 1 Thessalonians 5:8; 1 Thessalonians 5:9; 1 Thessalonians 5:23 Predictive Past Description The predictive past is a figure of speech that uses the past tense to refer to things that will happen in the future.
 This is sometimes done in prophecy to show that the event will certainly happen.
 It is also called the prophetic perfect.
-Therefore my people have gone into captivity for lack past?

-Figures of Speech (UTA PDF) of understanding; their honored leaders go hungry, and their common peo their honored leaders go hungry, and their common people have nothing to drink.
-(Isaiah 5:13 ULT) In the example above, the people of Israel had not yet gone into captivity, but God spoke of their going into captivity as if it had already happened because he had decided that they certainly would go into captivity.
+Therefore my people have gone into captivity for lack of understanding; their honored leaders go hungry, and their common people have nothing to drink.
+(Isaiah 5:13 ULT) This page answers the question: What is the predictive past?
+In order to understand this topic, it would be good to Figures of Speech (UTA PDF) Verbs (UTA PDF) In the example above, the people of Israel had not yet gone into captivity, but God spoke of their going into captivity as if it had already happened because he had decided that they certainly would go into captivity.
 Reason This Is a Translation Issue: